kleash/s3-webapp/README.md

 ## Search & size notes
 - Search is a simple wildcard match over listed keys (case-insensitive).
 For large buckets it performs paged listings client-side; consider tightening prefixes for performance.
-- Folder size iterates all objects under the prefix; for very large trees this can take time.
+- Folder size runs as an async job per prefix, streaming progress over WebSocket so the UI stays responsive.
+Optional caps (`app.folder-size.max-objects`, `app.folder-size.max-runtime`) can be left at `0`/`0s` to disable limits or set to constrain worst-case scans.
+Jobs are per-instance and retained in-memory for a short TTL.

 ## Ports reminder
 All services are bound to the 9070–9080 range per requirements: MinIO 9070/9072, frontend dev 9071, backend 9080.